nodejs/wiki-archive/ES6-Modules-in-Node.md

 ## FAQ

+### Why support ES Modules in node at all?

+Still unclear.

 ### Should the ES Module System be able to import specific files, e.g. `import thing from 'package/lib/thing.js'`

 Still unclear.